 Metastatic breast cancer is not considered curable.
 Therefore, the goals of treatment must carefully balance the risks of treatment-induced toxicity with the expected clinical benefit.
 Accepted clinical endpoints in the treatment of MBC include prolonged overall survival, improved quality of life (QOL), progression-free survival (PFS), and cancer-related symptom control.

-Most patients with MBC present with a recurrence following treatment for ...
+Most patients with MBC present with a recurrence following treatment for early-stage ...